kjac/UmbracoDeliveryApiAuthDemo/README.md

 The Umbraco content features:
 - A set of articles.
 Some of these are publicly available and some are protected.
 - A login page.
-For the sake of this demo, a valid set of member credentials are hardcoded here.
+For the sake of this demo, a valid set of member credentials is hardcoded here.

 By means of composition, the Umbraco site has:
 - CORS enabled for the client.